 - Getting involved with nonprofits that are in harmony with your expertise

 These three concepts are in constant motion.
-We are ever changing and growing Beings.
+We are ever-changing and growing Beings.
 As we transmute and evolve, our messages continue in concert with the changes.
 Effective marketing requires you to tune in for more ways to stay in touch with your vocation and clients, discover innovative ways to create more value and being consistent to build trust.
 People do business with people they like and trust.

 Free yourself from your fears of not getting it or doing it ‘right’ in the past.
-Begin fresh, today, by refining your ideal client profile, assess your passions and submerge yourself in your research, studies, and innate pleasures.
+Begin fresh, today, by refining your ideal client profile, assess your passions, and submerge yourself in your research, studies, and innate pleasures.
 The rest will take care of itself.

-I invite you to send me your questions related to your personal marketing.
+I invite you to send me your questions related to your marketing.
 Please include your Birth information so I can review your chart, along with the specific challenge you’re experiencing.
 I’ll select a question for each Type.

-“People who look for great ideas to make money are not nearly as successful as those who say ‘Okay, what do I really love to do?
-What am I excited about?
-What do I know something about?
-What’s interesting and compelling?’ ”
+“People, who look for great ideas to make money are not nearly as successful as those who say ‘Okay, what do I love to do?

 – Michael Dell, Dell Computers